scorpianabhi/hw2-template/README.md

 ## Problem statement:

-Implement a simple shell using the C language. implementation details are mentioned in the individual TODOs inside shell.c.
+Implement a simple shell using the C language.
+Implementation details are mentioned in the individual TODOs inside shell.c.
 The shell has two main functionalities:

 * Runs a program with specified arguments
 * Mantains a list of commands in a history list.